Gabriella439/nixos-in-production/manuscript/Motivation.md

 - *Nixpkgs doesn't enjoy mainstream support for desktop-oriented applications*

   … especially games and productivity tools.
-Nixpkgs is a fairly large software distribution, especially compared to other Linux software distributions, but most desktop applications will not support the Nix ecosystem out-of-the-box and non-technical users rely on experts to package things on their behalf.
+Nixpkgs is a fairly large software distribution, especially compared to other Linux software distributions, but most desktop applications will not support the Nix ecosystem out-of-the-box.

 - *The NixOS user experience differs from what most desktop users expect*